 Our business relies on certain third-party software obtained under licenses from other companies.
 We anticipate that it will continue to rely on such third-party software in the future.
 Although we believe that there are commercially reasonable alternatives to the third-party software we currently license, these alternatives may not always be available, or it may be difficult or costly to switch to an alternative.
-In addition, integration of new third-party software may require significant work and require substantial investment of our time and resources.
+In addition, integration of new third-party software would require significant work and require substantial investment of our time and resources.
 Our use of additional or alternative third-party software would require us to enter into license agreements with third parties, which may not be available on commercially reasonable terms, or at all.
 Many of the risks associated with the use of third-party software cannot be eliminated, and these risks could negatively affect our business.

 Some of the third-party software used by us is licensed under the terms of open source software licenses.
 Companies that incorporate open source software into their technologies have, from time to time, faced claims challenging the use of open source software and/or compliance with open source license terms.
 As a result, we could be subject to lawsuits by parties claiming ownership of what we believe to be open source software or claiming noncompliance with open source licensing terms.
 Some open source software licenses require users who distribute such software to publicly disclose all or part of the source code to such software and/or make available any derivative works of the open source code, which could include valuable proprietary code of the user, on unfavorable terms or at no cost.
-While we monitor the use of open source software and attempt to ensure that open source software is not used in a manner that would require us to disclose our internally developed source code or that would otherwise breach the terms of an open source agreement, such use could inadvertently occur.
+While we monitor the use of open source code or that would otherwise breach the terms of an open source agreement, such use could indvertently occur.
 Any requirement to disclose our internally developed source code or pay damages for breach of contract could have a material adverse effect on our business, financial condition, and results of operations and could help our competitors develop services that are similar to or better than ours.